mflowgen/mflowgen/README.md

 flows, and for the design source code:

 ```
-alloy-asic
+alloy-asic/
 │
 ├── Makefile.in   -- Primary makefile for the build system
 │
-├── designs      -- RTL source code
+├── designs/      -- RTL source code
 │
-├── default-flow -- Default flow for architectural design-space explor.
+├── default-flow/ -- Default flow for architectural design-space expl.
-├── custom-flows -- Custom flows for VLSI exploration, full chips, etc.
+├── custom-flows/ -- Custom flows for VLSI exploration, chips, etc.
 │
-├── steps        -- Collection of modular steps
+├── steps/        -- Collection of modular steps
 │
-│── utils        -- Helper scripts
+│── utils/        -- Helper scripts
 │
 ├── configure     -- Configure script to select an assembled ASIC flow
-├── configure.ac -- Autoconf configure script that generates "configure"
+├── configure.ac  -- Autoconf configure script generatings "configure"
 ├── ctx.m4        -- Autoconf helper macros
 │
 └── LICENSE       -- License
 ```

-An assembled flow brings together an ADK, the flow dependency graph, the design souRTL, and a set of plugins for customizing the steps.
+An assembled flow brings together an ADK, the flow dependency graph, the design source RTL, and a set of plugins for customizing the steps.
 For example, the default flow is organized like this:

 ```
 default-flow/
 │
-├── setup-adk.mk      # <-- ADK selection
+├── setup-adk.mk     -- ADK selection
-├── setup-design.mk   # <-- Design
+├── setup-design.mk  -- Design
-├── setup-flow.mk     # <-- Flow composed of modular steps
+├── setup-flow.mk    -- Flow composed of modular steps
 │
-└── plugins           # <-- Plugins that hook into steps
+└── plugins/         -- Plugins that hook into steps
-    ├── calibre
+    ├── calibre/
     │   └── (calibre-plugins)
-    ├── dc-synthesis
+    ├── dc-synthesis/
     │   └── (dc-synthesis-plugins)
-    └── innovus
+    └── innovus/
         └── (innovus-plugins)
 ```